egorelik93/PLBlog/index.md

 In this space, I wish to record some of the ideas I have come across or even explored myself over the years.
 In the first section
 I will be summarizing the situation today in Rust and other languages, and in the second section I will go over some of the type theory underpinning Rust.
 This is to set a baseline upon which I will build.
 If these are familiar to you, feel free to skip to the third section where my additions start.
+The next several pages go through mostly well-known ideas in programming languages.
+Page 7 is where I really start mixing in my own ideas, or at least I have not encountered this interpretation elsewhere.

 [The Road of Resource Management: The situation from past to today](1.md)